GKK7/Projects/Web projects/README.md

 Wikipedia uses the wikipedia module to provide a short summary on a selected topic.

+Top News scrapes data from bbc.com and outputs the top 10 news articles and their links at the moment.

 Url shortener requires the pyshorteners module to run.